 “Deep within you lies a seed of greatness, waiting to be germinated.”

 She was then selected to join the South African Women’s Hockey Team.
-At the age of 18, she was the youngest player in the national side, and played against Germany in the 2018 World Cup opening match in London.
+At the age of 18, she was the youngest player on the national side and played against Germany in the 2018 World Cup opening match in London.
 She talks to us about how her hockey career has progressed, and what it’s taught her about life.